kubevirt/containerized-data-importer/README.md

-# VM Importer
+# Data Importer
-This repo implements a vm image importer (copier) to a known location inside a Kubernetes or Openshift cluster.
-This immutable vm image copy is considered a _golden image_ source for later vm cloning and instantiation.
+This repo implements a fairly general file copier to a known location inside a Kubernetes or Openshift cluster.
+For the purposes of running a vm inside a container, this copied (imported) file is a vm image and is considered to be a _golden image_  source for later cloning and instantiation.
 The initial work supports only the import (copy) task, which will require some manual steps (i.e., creating the imported pod, pv and pvc).
-The next phase will include a custom controller that watches for new pvcs that represent new vm images, and then automatically imports the new image to the known golden vm-image location.
+The next phase will include a custom controller that watches for new pvcs that represent new files (e.g. vm images), and then automatically imports the new file to the known _golden_ location.

 ## Purpose